wp-plugins/daikos-youtube-widget/readme.txt

 == Installation ==

-1. Copy the DYTW folder to your /wp-content/plugins/ folder
+1. Copy the daikos-youtube-widget folder to your /wp-content/plugins/ folder

 2. Activate the Daiko's YouTube Widget and/or ThickBox on your plugin-page.